stut/stut.net/_posts/2009-05-29-php-job-queue.markdown

 <h3>Time passes...</h3>

-After thinking about what I needed from such a system and what I had available I came up with an arrangement I've been using ever since with great success.
+After thinking about what I needed from such a system and what I had available I came up with an architecture I've been using ever since with great success.

 The core of the system is a DB table and a PHP script.
 The table contains the definition of jobs that need running and the script, erm, runs them.